farolfo/github-recruiter/README.md

 GitHub™ Recruiter
 ================

-App that will search for the persons that starred or contributed to some particular GitHub™ repos.
+Recruiting tool that searches the persons that got involved with some particular GitHub™ repos of yours.
+Find those people that starred, watched or contributed to any project of yours.

-It's intended to be used as a tool for recruitng.
+The intention of this application is to be used as an open source tool for recruitng.

-You can see the work in progress here in http://farolfo.github.io/github-recruiter
+You can see the work in progress [here](http://farolfo.github.io/github-recruiter/app/index.html#/search/repository)

-###TODO
+###Basic Usage

+__Right now we only have a working proof of concept__, so the basic usage is:

+1. Go to http://farolfo.github.io/github-recruiter/app/index.html#/search/repository, (to reduce the number of calls that you do we encourage the usage of the _search by repository_ instead of _by organization_, which produces many more calls than the other mode).
+2. Type your GitHub™'s organization name and the repo that you want to analyze.
+It is important to note that only _public repos_ will work for now (think that doing this analisis in a private repo does not make much sense cause the people that contributed there probably is already working for you).
+3. Wait a bit and you will see the candidates that the GitHub™ Recruiter shows you.
+If they provide their name in their public data, you will see a link to his linkedin as well.

+Take into account that the number of calls to the GitHub API are limited per day so if you have no answers from the GitHub™ Recruiter after hiting _search_ and waiting a long time, this might be the case.
+A proper error message will come soon, for now [open the browser dev console](https://developer.chrome.com/devtools/docs/console#opening-the-console) to check this.

+## TODO
+* Improve error handling
-* fixing style
+* Fixing style
-* Building backend API in Mule
+* Building backend API, for now it is all made in client side
 * Integratino with jobvite
 * About page
-* User ranking (get a way to valuate a _commit_, contributions to opensource projects and rank users) !!!!!!!
+* User ranking (find a way to valuate a _commit_ or contribution to an opensource project and then rank users) !!!!!!!

 ## Notice